AleksandarDzudzevic/Project_unit_4/README.md

 Fig.5 shows user database of the social network website, presented in the ER diagram (data provided in the example is not actual data gathered from any of the users.)
 ![](https://github.com/AleksandarDzudzevic/Project_unit_4/blob/main/post%20database.png)
 Fig.6 shows post database of social network website, presented in the ER diagram (data provided in the example is not actual data gathered from any of the users.)
+Fig.7 shows the city database of the social network website, presneted in the ER diagram (Fig.4).
+(Examples provided are the cities currently available in the Citio SNS.)
 ## UML Diagram
 ![](https://github.com/AleksandarDzudzevic/Project_unit_4/blob/main/Screenshot%202023-04-21%20at%2023.48.39.png)
 Fig. 7 shows the class used for manipulating database, used for the website application